 Does writing have the power to change someone’s life, even someone in prison?

 Poetic Justice is a nonprofit organization that facilitates restorative writing classes for incarcerated women in Oklahoma.
-It began in March of 2014 when Ellen Stackable, an English teacher, and Claire Collins, a spoken word poet, started working with incarcerated women at the Tulsa County Jail.
+It began in March of 2014 with a writing class for incarcerated women at the Tulsa County Jail.

 Poetic Justice classes empower women to change as they engage in self-reflective, therapeutic writing.
 By using poetry, women who have never written in their lives find the confidence to write from their hearts.
 The voiceless one finds her voice and with that comes healing, hope, and the power to change.